 By the mid-1870s, the railroad had extended its tracks farther west, and with it went the teamsters, railroad workers, soldiers, and famous characters of the day.
 Hays City gradually quieted down and began serving as a point of arrival for immigrants, most notably a group of ethnic Germans from the Volga region of Russia.

-First arriving in Hays in February 1876, these immigrants would establish a number of small villages around the Hays area, including Antonino, Catherine, Schoenchen Victoria, and several others.
-That same year, the Star newspaper was established by J. H. Downing, which quickly became the “official” newspaper of the city.
+First arriving in Hays in February 1876, these immigrants established several small villages around the Hays area, including Antonino, Catherine, Schoenchen Victoria, and several others.
+That same year, J.H.
+Downing established the Star newspaper, quickly becoming the city’s “official” newspaper.

 In 1877, Henry Krueger erected a large two-story stone building on South Fort Street which was used as a public hall.
-That same year, the first church was built – a frame chapel for the Catholics.
-Unfortunately, Hays suffered a fire on January 13, 1879, which destroyed the Gibbs House hotel, two grocery stores; a harness shop was also swept out of existence.
+The first church was built that same year – a frame chapel for the Catholics.
+Unfortunately, Hays suffered a fire on January 13, 1879, which destroyed the Gibbs House hotel and two grocery stores; a harness shop was also swept out of existence.
 That same year, however, more substantial buildings were erected, including a two-story stone building on South Main Street that was occupied by Hall & Son Hardware Store, a one-story stone building by H.P.
-Wilson which held the town’s first bank, a small grain elevator near the railroad, a new Presbyterian Church, as well as a number of handsome residences.
-The next year, the Lutherans erected their first church, and Henry Krueger built a good-sized grain elevator.
+Wilson which held the town’s first bank, a small grain elevator near the railroad, a new Presbyterian Church, as well as several handsome residences.
+The Lutherans erected their first church the next year, and Henry Krueger built a good-sized grain elevator.

 By the turn of the century, Hays boasted a population of almost 1,300 people.
 At this time, the city was run by a unique group serving as its City Council, known as the “Boys Council.”
-They were the youngest council in the United States to govern a city the size of Hays, with the youngest being just 22 years old and the oldest was 30.
+They were the youngest council in the United States to govern a city the size of Hays, with the youngest being just 22 years old and the oldest being 30.
 Despite their age, this efficient group was responsible for reducing the city debt, lowering the tax levy, building and equipping the first engine house, and building a water tank in the event of a fire.

 But Hays always recovered from hardship and continued to progress.
 In 1914, the Western State Normal School separated from the school in Emporia and became Fort Hays Kansas State Normal School.
 It became the Kansas State Teachers College of Hays in 1923, and its name was changed to Fort Hays State College in 1931.
 It was elevated to university status in 1977.